cloudmesh-community/fa18-523-57/project-report/report.md

 5. Altair is a statistically aimed visualization library which produces output plots which are easily shown on a website [@fa18-523-57-Altair]

+The data is stored in the cloud, we are using and instance of Microsoft Cosmos DB for storage.
+Cosmos DB is a NoSQL database.
+The output of our visualization is shown on jupyter notebook.

 ## Visualization

 This section will contain visualizations of the data and the inferences we draw from them.
 This section will mostly be data analysis.
 Here are few questions we hope to answer with our analysis of the data.